OVERVIEW: This San Francisco-based funder’s grantmaking prioritizes California, the environment, and STEM education.

-Exactly what's happening during the foundation's spend down isn't fully clear at this point.
-But despite the tinkering with guidelines, it doesn't seem as though the grantee list is going to change too much.
-President and daughter of Bechtel, Lauren Dachs, has pointed out that the foundation will be working to position its grantees for long-term financial stability and exploring funder collaboratives.
-She also recently stated that the foundation will be awarding “modest grants to build knowledge and perspective on foundation exits and spend-downs” for other organizations who find themselves in similar positions in the future.
+As a result of its commitment to spend down by 2020, Bechtel no longer accepts uninvited proposals and LOIs.
+President and daughter of Bechtel, Lauren Dachs, indicated the foundation will be working to position its grantees for long-term financial stability and exploring funder collaboratives.
+She also said that the foundation will be awarding “modest grants to build knowledge and perspective on foundation exits and spend-downs” for other organizations who find themselves in similar positions in the future.

 - Lauren B. Dachs, President and Vice Chair